 The only other thing you really need is some fresh ingredients and a blender to blend up all those yummy ingredients.
-My favorite blenders are either the Magic Bullet or Blendtec Blender.
+My favorite blenders are either the Magic Bullet (for a cheap options) or Blendtec Designer Series Blender.
 But any blender that blends is just fine!

 5 Simple steps to creating your own popsicles at home:

 - Wait patiently for them to solidify.

 - I generally make a smoothie every day.
 If I have extra or leftovers I throw it into a popsicle mold so it doesn’t go to waste!

 - I don’t use juice because most juice has a ton of sugar that is unnecessary to make the popsicles taste good.
 Maybe when my little guy is older I may experiment with adding a little.
 But not at this point.
 It’s really not necessary!
 You can always try squeezing your own oranges and lemons and making your own fresh juice to add to your pops!
 Yum!

 - Experiment with adding greens and other veggies into your molds.
 Don’t be afraid to mix fruits and veggies.

 - Look at the menu of your favorite smoothies shop and see what ingredients go well together!

 - Don’t be bias towards certain ingredients.
 Just because you don’t like a certain fruit or veggie doesn’t mean your child won’t like it!

 - Allow your older children to experiment with ingredients and make their own!